Personal Website of Levi Neuwirth

 Python, TensorFlow, MATLAB, JavaScript, HTML

 NeuroPose is a comprehensive research model that studies how patients recover from neurological ailments with the hopes of gaining insights into the recovery process and treatment effectivity.
 NeuroPose combines pose estimation in three dimensions with innovative post-processing techniques.
 NeuroPose can be hosted as a server or instantiated locally.
-The pose estimator is written in Python with TensorFlow, while post-processing uses a combination of Python and MATLAB, and the default server environment uses some basic HTML and JavaScript.
+The pose estimator is written in Python with TensorFlow, while post-processing uses a combination of Python and MATLAB (currently being ported to GNU Octave), and the default server environment uses some basic HTML and JavaScript on the frontend with a backend written exclusively in Rust.

 My work on NeuroPose has been sponsored by Brown University's UTRA program and performed in collaboration with the lab of Dr. Liqi Shu.
 I would like to thank Dr. Shu and the other members of the lab for their support and assistance in bringing this meaningful project to life.